zixuzhuang/KGNet/README.md

 - **For In-House Dataset:**

     The in-house dataset is still under preparation for open-source release.
-    For now, an anonymized dataset is available under the folder `data/nifti_inhouse_example/` for demonstration purposes.
+    For now, an anonymized of it is available under the folder `data/nifti_inhouse_example/` for demonstration purposes.

 **B. Graph Construction**